 The holiday year in Sweden starts in January or April and during this year the employee earns vacation days.
 At the start of next holiday year these earned vacation days turn into entitled vacation days, the entitled turn into leftover year 1 days, and so on.
 There's a maximum number of entitled days that can be stored to next year and the leftover days for year 5 that haven't been taken up are paid out automatically.

 Because calculating and inserting these new vacation values can take quite some time, we have a wizard that calculates this.
-You can find this at Start --> Actions --> Holiday Year Transition.
+See this article for more information about the holiday year transit: